Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Experiments

 \subsection{Coverage and calibrated uncertainties}

-One of the benefits of the Bayesian framework adopted here is that --- besides providing a pointwise estimate (e.g., the posterior mean $\estpred{N}{M}$) --- it automatically yields a notion of variability of such estimate via posterior credible intervals.
-A desirable property for a credible interval is to be calibrated.
-Namely, an $\alpha\%$ credible interval is calibrated if such interval contains the true value of interest arising from hypothetical repeated draws $\alpha\%$ of the times.
-We here assess the calibration of posterior predictive intervals for $U_N^{(M)}$ conditionally given $Z_{1:N}$ as follows: for each of $S=1{,}000$ draws, and for a given a percentage $\alpha \in [0,100]$, we let $\hat{W}_{N, s, low}^{(M)}(\alpha), \hat{W}_{N, s, hi}^{(M)}(\alpha) $ be the endpoints of an $\alpha\%$ credible interval for the distribution of the number of new features, as given by \Cref{eq:stable_news}, centered around the posterior predictive mean.
-Then we let the coverage be
+One of the benefits of the BNP approach is that it automatically yields a notion of variability of the estimate of $U$ via posterior credible intervals.
+We here check whether these intervals produce a useful notion of uncertainty, by investigating their calibration.
+For $\alpha \in (0,1)$, we say that a $100\times\alpha\%$ credible interval is calibrated if it contains the true value of interest, arising from hypothetical repeated draws, $100\times\alpha\%$ of the times.
+We here assess the calibration of a $100\times\alpha \%$ credible interval for $U_N^{(M)}$ conditionally given $Z_{1:N}$ as follows.
+Let $S$ be a large number ($S=1{,}000$ in our experiments).
+For each $s=1,\ldots,S$, we retain a random subset of the data of size $N$, and estimate the corresponding parameters $\hat{\beta},\hat{c},\hat{\sigma}$ as discussed in \Cref{sec:learning_EFPF}.
+Then, we let $\hat{W}_{N, s, low}^{(M)}(\alpha), \hat{W}_{N, s, hi}^{(M)}(\alpha) $ be the endpoints of a $100\times \alpha\%$ credible interval for the distribution of the number of new features, as given by \Cref{eq:stable_news}, centered around the posterior predictive mean.
+We compute coverage calibration via

-This quantity is the fraction of the $S$ experiments in which the true value was contained by an $\alpha\%$ credible interval.
-We compute the corresponding quantity for the stable Beta-Bernoulli using the distributional results in \citet{masoero2019more}.

-We find in our experiments that the posterior predictive intervals obtained from the SB-SP-Bernoulli are better calibrated than the ones obtained from using the stable Beta-Bernoulli process (see \Cref{fig:cancer_coverage}), although still not perfect.
+This is the fraction of the $S$ experiments in which the true value was contained by an $100\times\alpha\%$ credible interval.
+The closer $w_{N}^{(M)}(\alpha)$ to $\alpha$, the better calibrated the credible intervals.
+We compute the same quantity for the 3BB method using the results in \citet{masoero2019more}.
+Although still not perfect, we find that the posterior predictive intervals obtained from the SSB method are better calibrated than the ones under the 3BB method (see \Cref{fig:cancer_coverage}).